MathematicGuy/RemoteObsidian/Project Skin/Blog with ASAP.NET.md

 	Listen super super carefully & Take Note for each section.
 + ! bug maybe cause if I missheard or misunderstood any part.
 + note: Using Bot to rate my documentation and refine it after I finished.
++ !
+If there a Bug remember these things:
+	+ Check if it a Real Bug.
+Or because I think it a Bug
+	+ Eliminate distraction.
+Delete side function and focus on what causing the bug. (if there're 1 bug in 1 large function then delete all other function and focus just on the bug if neccesary)
+	+ If it a Technical but that I can search -> Search.
+If it a personal bug, pray to myself and try my best.

 **What we'll Learn & Achieve**